pablo-icm/emm/content/authors/ana-maría-cabello/_index.md

 title: "Ana María Cabello"

 # Full Name (for SEO)
-first_name: "Ana M."
+first_name: "Ana María"
 last_name: "Cabello"

 # Username (this should match the folder name)
 authors:
-- "ana-maria-cabello"
+- "ana-maría-cabello"

 # Pronouns (optional).
 This will appear under your role/position section.
 Use `*` to show italics.
 # pronouns: "*(they/them)*"